Slow Cooker Triple Berry Crisp

 To make this a healthy fruit crisp recipe (at least compared to most), I employed a few simple tweaks to make the topping a bit better for us, while ensuring it remained as delightfully golden, sweet, and dangerously addictive as any good fruit crisp topping should be.

-Instead of sugar, I used maple syrup, which tastes lovely paired with the berries, reduced the amount of butter (you can swap coconut oil if you like), and used all whole grains.
 To make it extra crunchy, I tossed in a handful of slivered almonds, but you can easily swap them out for a different nut or omit the nuts entirely.

 This recipe works with any mix of berries, including frozen berries, so you can enjoy the recipe year round.

 While the original recipe isn’t gluten free (I use white whole wheat flour, along with the oats) I’ve also included directions to make it gluten free and/or vegan, so you can easily adapt it to your preferences and dietary needs.